Fabxx/LCL/README.md

    - The current version will be overwritten for next comparisons.
    - In case of RPCS3 For windows and PPSSPP, the URLs are directly retreived from the website HTML, which contain directly the latest url.
+   - In case of mGBA for macOS, the `.dmg` image is downloaded, then `hdiutil` mounts it to a `tmp_dir` with user privileges, and then the needed content is copied.

 3) Thumnail Setup
    - The cores automatically create the directories needed for artworks.
 See below for more info.